-Here we learn more options and variations of fennel tea recipe.
-This herbal tea is low carb and not bloated with calories.
-A simple tea that delicious and medicated as well.
-Made with the combination of honey and the fennel seeds, which compliments well in together, that can become one of your favorite drinks.
+It is a simple tea that is delicious and medicated as well.
+Made with honey and fennel seeds, which complement well together, they can become one of your favorite drinks.

 Other recipes you may like